solar7577/autoSMAPI/README.md

    - Handle nested folders intelligently
    - Install mods to the correct location
    - Delete archives after successful extraction

-#### Subsequent Runs

-AutoSMAPI remembers your configuration!
-Just run it again and choose whether to use saved settings or reconfigure.

 ### AutoSMAPIManager - Managing Installed Mods

-#### Starting the Manager

 ```bash
 ./autosmapi-manager.sh